How to Improve Your Rankings with UX

 · Accessibility: how well your site displays on all devices for all people.

 If any of these UX factors aren't considered and optimized for, you're hurting your SEO.
 It's as simple as that.
-It'll be harder to rank for your target keywords, and you'll be consistently outclassed in search.
+It'll be harder to rank for your target keywords, and you'll be consistently outclassed in searches.

 Google cares about UX, so punishes sites that don't.
 If you score points with Google, they can reward you by sending a ton of traffic your way.